 He tries again.
 “I mean – that angel who borrowed you for three days?
 I vaguely recall –”

 “Anyway,” I interrupt, turning to face him, “she’s remodeling, which means –”

 “Plaster everywhere,” he sympathizes.
 “No wonder you didn’t stay the full week.”

 “It means that she’s tired of my old things in the basement.
 Which means,” I continue, releasing his hand to pick up a box, “that I get all of my stuff back.”

 The caterpillar curls again.
 “All of your stuff fit in that box?”

 “That you’d put me out of my misery in an attic?
-Tricky plan,” he’s teasing, but the smile cutting at his teeth doesn’t touch his eyes.
+Tricky plan.”
+He’s teasing, but the smile cutting at his teeth doesn’t touch his eyes.
 “What’s in that box?
 A hatchet?”

-“I don’t remember you being particularly outdoorsy while we were dating.”
+“I don’t remember you being particularly outdoorsy when we were dating.”
 His brow furrows as he tries to recall any episodes of Man vs. Wild that I might have appeared in.
 “I do, however, remember you spraining your ankle the one time we went hiking.”